nils-eilers/NODISKEMU/README.md

-It may be useful to set it to 1 or 2 when using software that was originally written for CMD devices and which wouldn't recognize disk images/M2I files as mountable on its own.
+It may be useful to set it to 1 or 2 when using software that was originally written for CMD devices and which wouldn't recognize disk images files as mountable on its own.
 However, due to limitations of the current implementation of the CD command such software may still fail to mount a disk image with this option enabled.